 - Using substances and becoming addicted to them can lead to a mental disorder developing.
 Research has shown that addiction alters the brain in ways that make a person more likely to develop a mental disorder.

-Additionally, for treatment to be effective, these people must stop their use of alcohol and drugs.
+For treatment to be effective, these people must stop their use of alcohol and drugs.
 Unfortunately, this can be difficult as drugs and depression seemingly go hand in hand.

 Drug Abuse As An Obstacle To Treatment For Depression